-Microplastics are everywhere.
-Microplastics result from the breakdown of larger plastic waste (plastic bottles, bags, straws, glitter, fishing nets, toothbrushes, etc.) as well as synthetic fabrics (spandex, nylon, polyester, etc.).
+Microplastics are ubiquitous.
+They result from the breakdown of larger plastic waste (plastic bottles, bags, straws, glitter, fishing nets, toothbrushes, etc.) as well as synthetic fabrics (spandex, nylon, polyester, etc.).
 Research has discovered these micropollutants in our oceans, our shellfish, our bottled water.
-However, these tiny plastic particles can be challenging to study and remain vastly uncharacterized.
+However, these tiny plastic particles can be challenging to study and therefore remain vastly uncharacterized.

 Above: Microplastics imaged by the FlowCam.